 Though Cotopaxi remained covered in clouds from that moment onward, for the rest of the day we followed this van on an incredible adventure down the backroads of Cotopaxi National Park, and found ourselves in canyons where condors fly and in flowering fields where wild horses roam.
 We even ended up in an old Spanish Hacienda which had Incan ruins and temples on its property, which was the first time Tim and I had seen Incan ruins.

-Next we'll be facing our wheels towards Ecuador's Amazonia region before heading south toward Peru.
+Next we'll be facing our wheels towards Ecuador's Amazonia region before heading down toward Peru.
 Stay tuned.